Nalanda – Oldest University In The World – Masterpiece Of Ancient World

 It was an active center of education located about 88 km south-east of Patna in Bihar, northeastern India, and not far from what is today the southern border of Nepal.

-Based on historical sources, we can say that the Nalanda University - supported by the Hindu Gupta rulers, Buddhist emperors like Harshavardhana as well as the later Pala Emperors - had a long and celebrated life which lasted almost continually for 800 years from 5th to 12th century AD.
+Based on historical sources, we can say that the Nalanda University - supported by the Hindu Gupta rulers, Buddhist emperors like Harshavardhana as well as the later Pala Emperors - had a long and celebrated life that lasted almost continually for 800 years from the 5th to 12th century AD.

 By the time the first European university was established in Bologna in 1088, Nalanda had been providing higher education to thousands of students from Asian countries for more than six hundred years.